trivialsec/docs/src/user-guide/scanners.md

 Once you have created and configured the `yaml` file, you can run a scan by entering the following command; `trivial scan`.

 For full argument details, custom rules, and the extensive configuration options, see the dedicated [CLI Scanner page](./scanners/cli.md).

-## Webhooks

-Webhooks are a way for TrivialScan to notify other systems about scan events and results.
-When an event occurs, such as a scan completion or new finding, TrivialScan can send a HTTP POST request to a pre-configured URL (webhook).
-This can trigger actions such as creating a ticket in a help desk system or sending a notification to a team's chat channel.

-Here are the steps to use webhooks:

-1. **Configure the webhook:** To configure a webhook, you need to specify the URL that Trivial Security should send the HTTP POST request to when an event occurs.
-This can be done in the Dashboard under the Account Settings.
-2. **Securely store the secret key:** To ensure that the webhook requests are coming from Trivial Security and not an attacker, you should perform signature verification.
-This involves adding a client token (secret key) to your application and using it to sign each webhook request.
-To see how you can generate a client token check out [Getting Started](./getting-started.md).
-3. **Handle the webhook request:** When a webhook is triggered, Trivial Security sends a HTTP POST request to the configured URL with a JSON payload containing details about the event.
-The receiving system must be configured to handle these requests and parse the JSON payload.
-The application must also verify the signature using the client token (secret key).
-The signature is sent in the `Authorization` HTTP header, in the `mac` claim.
-The algorithm is always **SHA512** regardless what has been specified in the `alg` claim (if it is not SHA512 assume there was a malicious actor in the middle and the payload is compromised).

-For full implementation details see the dedicated [webhooks page](./webhooks.md).

 ## HTTP API